-Map 7: Community Facilities
+Map 6: Community Facilities

-Policy 14 - Community Facilities
+Policy 12 - Community Facilities

-- 1. The following local amenities will be safeguarded for community purposes:
+- 1. The following community facilities will be safeguarded for such purposes:

 - a) The Village Hall

-- b) The Old School
+- b) The Primary School

-- c) The Primary School
+- c) The Pre-School

-- d) The Coop Supermarket
+- d) The Church and Post Office

-- e) The Church
+- e) The Coop Store

-- 2. Proposals for the redevelopment or the change of use of any of the identified key local amenities to a non-community use will not be supported unless alternative community facilities are proposed as part of the development concerned or that it can be demonstrated that the existing use is unviable.
+- 2. Proposals for the redevelopment or the change of use of any of the identified community facilities to a non-community use will not be supported unless alternative community facilities are proposed as part of the development concerned or that it can be demonstrated that the existing use is unviable.

-Green Wedge
+15. Green Wedge